Union Quakers of Philadelphia: Possible NFL franchise?

 Since the team's time in Phoenixville in 1920, Leo Conway had been trying to get the club into the AFPA.
 He had been present at several league meetings and before the 1921 season and had met with several franchise owners during the season.
 Wins over the Canton Bulldogs and Frankford Yellow Jackets showed that the Union Quakers could be a strong team in the league.
 During the off season Leo Conway and Heinie Miller attended meetings of the APFA.
 Before those series of meetings, two major items were decided.
 It was first concluded the APFA would change its name to the National Football League, and that Philadelphia would be awarded a league franchise.
 However, for reasons unknown (the heavy use of players already on NFL teams and Pennsylvania's still-extant blue laws were likely factors), the Union Quakers plans to enter the NFL were eventually dropped.
-Whatever members of the Union Quakers team who were not already on an NFL squad were absorbed by the Frankford Yellow Jackets, who posted a 13-0-1 record in 1922.
-Leo Conway disappeared from the Phialdelphia football scene until 1926 when he went on to own and manage the similarly named Philadelphia Quakers of the first American Football League.
+Whatever members of the Union Quakers team who were not already on an NFL squad were absorbed by the Frankford Yellow Jackets, who posted a 13–0–1 record in 1922.
+Leo Conway disappeared from the Philadelphia football scene until 1926, when he went on to own and manage the similarly named Philadelphia Quakers of the first American Football League.
 That team would go on to win the league's only championship.
-Bell and Wray would later re-emerge as the owners and founders of the modern-day Philadelphia Eagles team, which was founded in 1933 after the Yellow Jackets folded in 1931.
+Bell and Wray would later re-emerge as the owners and founders of the modern-day Philadelphia Eagles team, which was founded in 1933, after the Yellow Jackets folded in 1931.